valik94/CovidCentral/README.md

 **STRETCH USER Stories**
 1. Filter list of patients by latest/earlier viewed
-2. be able to fill a patient medical history form
+2. Be able to fill a patient medical history form
 3. Chat system for practitioners to communicate

 ### Project Git Workflow